RSZ-Nld/One-Touch-Switch/Readme.md

-Made a pcb wfor One Touch Switch, wth a KDA5 module and one or two relais.
+Made a pcb for One Touch Switch, wth a KDA5 module and one or two relais.

 Works with 9V to 12V, with Omron G6S-2 realis 12V
 ## About the original project